 What Kinds of Degrees Can I Earn Online in Georgia?

 Every type of degree can be earned online!
 If you’re just starting your college education, you may be curious about how far you can go with Georgia online degrees.
-It’s a good idea to start with your associate’s (2 year degree) or your online bachelors degree Georgia (4 year degree).
+It’s a good idea to start with your associate’s (2-year degree) or your online bachelor’s degree in Georgia (4-year degree).
 Both of these options open up new career opportunities.
 If you’ve already completed your undergraduate education, you may be looking for graduate Georgia online degrees.
 This level of degree is for people who have already completed their online bachelor’s degree.
-A Georgia online masters typically takes two years to complete, for students who are attending school full time.
-If you’re a working adult, or you choose to earn your degree part time for any other reason, it may take you an extra year or two to complete your Georgia online masters.
+A Georgia online master’s typically takes two years to complete, for students who are attending school full time.
+If you’re a working adult, or you choose to earn your degree part-time for any other reason, it may take you an extra year or two to complete your Georgia online masters.

 How Can I Save Money on an Online Degree in Georgia?

 When you’re thinking about going back to school, it’s a good idea to research how you can save money.
 With the right combination of financial aid and other help, you may be able to find free online colleges in Georgia.
 Many employers offer tuition reimbursement for employees who are choosing to further their education.
 If you’re starting to apply to schools, talk with your employer about whether they offer such a program.
 You may need to sign a contract stating that you’ll continue to work for the company for a predetermined period of time after you finish your degree, or you may need to maintain a certain GPA in order to continue to qualify for tuition reimbursement.